Bisaurri

 Bisaurri (/es/), in Benasquese: Bisaúrri /an/) or in Aragonese: Bisagorri, is a municipality located in the province of Huesca, Aragon, Spain.
 According to the 2004 census (INE), the municipality has a population of 248 inhabitants.

+Els Trocs cave

-Near modern Bisaurri is a cave known as Els Trocs, which is a significant archaeological site, dating from the Neolithic era.
+Near modern Bisaurri is a cave known as Els Trocs, a significant archaeological site dating to the Neolithic era.
+Archaeological evidence indicates a struggle between two groups, in which the victims were early-migrating Neolithic farmers who clashed with local indigenous hunter-gatherers or rival herding groups over high-mountain pasture rights.